raducu5700u/CommandWave/README.md

     * Click on a tab to switch to that terminal.
     * Double-click a tab name (not the 'x') to rename it.
     * Click the `x` on a tab to close that terminal session.
+    * Terminal tabs synchronize across all browser sessions connected to the same server.
 2.  **Theme Settings**:
     * Click the gear icon in the top right corner and select "Theme Settings" to open the theme modal.
-    * Choose between "Cyberpunk Dark" (default) and "Neon Light" themes.
+    * Choose between "Cyberpunk Dark" (default), "Neon Light", and "Witch Hazel" themes.
     * Your selection is saved in the browser and will persist between sessions.
 3.  **Variables**:
     * Use the "Variables" section to define variables for use in your playbooks.